Moons of Saturn: Norse

-List
+List of moons

 Orbital diagram of the orbital inclination and orbital distances for Saturn's rings and moon system at various scales.
 Notable moons, moon groups, and rings are individually labeled.
 Open the image for full resolution.

-Confirmed

 The Saturnian moons are listed here by orbital period (or semi-major axis), from shortest to longest.
-Moons massive enough for their surfaces to have collapsed into a spheroid are highlighted in bold and marked with a blue background, while the irregular moons are listed in red, orange, green, and gray background.
+Moons massive enough for their surfaces to have collapsed into a spheroid are highlighted in bold and marked with a blue background, while the irregular moons are listed in red, orange, and gray background.
 The orbits and mean distances of the irregular moons are strongly variable over short timescales due to frequent planetary and solar perturbations, so the orbital elements of irregular moons listed here are averaged over a 5,000-year numerical integration by the Jet Propulsion Laboratory.
-These may sometimes strongly differ from the osculating orbital elements provided by other sources.
+These may sometimes strongly differ from the osculating orbital elements orbital elements provided by other sources.
 Otherwise, recently discovered irregular moons without published proper elements are temporarily listed here with inaccurate osculating orbital elements that are italicized to distinguish them from other irregular moons with proper orbital elements.
 The mean orbital elements are based on a reference epoch of 1 January 2000.